Yelp/security_monkey/docs/jirasync.rst

 ``Syncing issues with Jira`` (info) - Auditors have finished running and JIRA sync is starting.

 ``Error opening/closing ticket: <error>``: (error) - Security Monkey tried to set an issue to "Closed" or "Open".
 This error may mean that these transitions are named differently in your JIRA project.
-To disabl
+To disable ticket transitions, set ``disable_transitions: true`` in the config file.